3 Best Elephant Sanctuaries To Visit In Chiang Mai

 You’ll get familiar with the day-to-day life of an elephant and learn heaps about this amazing species.

-You’ll also be given traditional Karen tribe clothing to change into on arrival - which saves your own clothes from getting muddy and wet!
+You’ll also be given traditional Karen tribe clothing to change into on arrival, saving your clothes from getting muddy and wet!

 3. Chiang Mai Elephant Land

-When you visit Chiang Mai, you’ll quickly realize how beautiful it is.
+When you visit Chiang Mai, you’ll quickly realize its beauty.
 Worlds away from the white sandy beaches in the south of Thailand, it’s surrounded by vast forest areas dotted with waterfalls, rivers and mountains.

 Visiting Chiang Mai Elephant Land is a chance to see some of this amazing scenery as the elephants here get to roam around in their own hidden jungle paradise!
-Travel to the border of the Doi Inthanon National Park to witness this natural beauty.
+Travel to the Doi Inthanon National Park border to witness this natural beauty.

 It’s well worth it as the one day tour here includes meeting the elephants, making traditional elephant medicine, feeding breakfast to the elephants and taking a scenic walk into the jungle with the majestic animals.
 Also, join the elephants in a mud pool, and even bathe under a waterfall with them.